top of page

 Horses can and DO understand choice.
 Horses, just like people, thrive on being able to control outcomes.
 ESPECIALLY, especially, when it comes to experiences that could be unpleasant or scary in some way.
 Giving our horses control over these experiences can turn them quickly from something scary and unpleasant to something comfortable and maybe even enjoyable or fun!

 So consent in horse training *is* different from what human consent looks like, but it's based on the same idea and the word can be used without anthropomorphism in my opinion.
-At the end of the day, it's a construct and has its limitations.
-But when I'm teaching humans, it's an effective tool and word for explaining an end goal, a desire, a process with which we view our relationship and training of horses through.
+At the end of the day it's a construct and has its limitations, but when I'm teaching humans it's an effective tool and word for explaining an end goal.
+The word being used in this context is to express a desire and a process with which we view our relationship and training of horses through.

 In short...
 I don't teach horses "consent", I teach them behaviors and give them a choice to perform those behaviors.
-I teach humans consent, and how to look at horse training through the concept of consent, to improve relationships and provide the horse with more control over their experience.
+I teach humans consent, and how to look at horse training through the concept of consent, to improve their partnership with their horses.

 - Adele